dxx/react-ssr/README.md

 ## Instruction

-This is the first chapter of the code
+This is the second chapter of the code

 ## Available Scripts